First Friday (public event): Social networking

 In 2002, several First Fridays operators created First Fridays United, which is a company founded to organize the existing First Fridays chapters in 30 cities into one group to share information, resources and solicit corporate sponsors and advertisers.
 The organization sponsors a series of international events in addition to the monthly networking happy hours.
 Today, First Fridays reaches over 450,000 urban professionals through email, internet, and event marketing and has had numerous Fortune 1000 corporate clients.
 Chanin Walsh was one of the first to create a marketing plan for First Friday in Doylestown which turned the “art gallery model” into an all-merchant benefiting event.

+Controversies

+First Friday events focusing on the arts have often come under attack for specific components of the events that are politically popular such as drag shows, explicit art, among others.
+One prominent example of this sort of controversy occurred in Lubbock, Texas in fall 2024.
+At the July event, there was a drag performance sponsored by CASP that attracted political attention from the local city council.
+In response, the city council revoked some public funding from the event.